Archive

 Spelling Lists and Tests

-I often hear that weekly (or biweekly) spelling lists and tests with the traditional pretest-study-re-test methodology are “not supported by research” or are not “best practice.”
-However, three renowned spelling experts clearly support this traditional methodology (citations follow at end of article).
+I often hear that weekly (or biweekly) spelling lists and tests with the traditional pretest-study-posttest methodology are “not supported by research” or are not “best practice.”
+Some teachers go so far to say that spelling lists and tests are “harmful.”

-1. Dr. Louis Moats: “Word lists organized by a concept or pattern of orthography; Test-study… then test on Friday… with immediate corrective feedback.”
+Dr. Louis Moats: “Word lists organized by a concept or pattern of orthography; Test-study… then test on Friday… with immediate corrective feedback.”

-2. Dr. Richard Gentry: “In every weekly unit, students take a pretest on the very first day.
+Dr. Richard Gentry: “In every weekly unit, students take a pretest on the very first day.
 They find out what words they need to learn, focus on studying these unknown words, and take a Friday test to find out if they have mastered the unknown words.
 Our research based test-study-test cycle is an example of self-testing, which the study by Dunlosky and colleagues found to be the single most effective learning technique.”

-3. Dr. Steve Graham: “If you have a spelling list that emphasizes, say like two or three patterns that you’re building off of through word sorts and learning, then you can learn about the underlying orthography, how letters and sounds are connected in English and that serves as a springboard for recognizing those kinds of patterns in words.
+Dr. Steve Graham: (In response to “What about the weekly spelling test?”)
+“If you have a spelling list that emphasizes, say like two or three patterns that you’re building off of through word sorts and learning, then you can learn about the underlying orthography, how letters and sounds are connected in English and that serves as a springboard for recognizing those kinds of patterns in words.
 We’ve got a meta-analysis of about 200 studies, and it would support that, as well.
 If you break your spelling list into the patterns that are emphasized and that’s what the focus of your spelling instruction is–not just the memorization of words, it can make a difference.”

-1. Prepare: Administer the free Diagnostic Spelling Assessment to determine which spelling patterns your students have and have not mastered.
-You will have students who need to catch up while they keep up with grade-level spelling instruction.
+Administer the free Diagnostic Spelling Assessment to determine which previous grade-level spelling patterns your students have and have not mastered.
+Students add up to three unmastered spelling pattern words from this test.

 Diagnostic American English Spelling Assessment: Print Assessment with “Normal speed” 22:38 and “Quick version 17:26 audio file links.
 Recording Matrix for Progress Monitoring